arsonistgopher/jinfluxexporter/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/arsonistgopher/jkafkaexporter)](https://goreportcard.com/report/github.com/arsonistgopher/jkafkaexporter)
 [![Build Status](https://travis-ci.org/arsonistgopher/jkafkaexporter.svg?branch=master)](https://travis-ci.org/arsonistgopher/jkafkaexporter)

 This is an application for Junos that drives NETCONF in order to retrieve data that is transformed into JSON and then placed on to a Kafka bus.
+Each Kafka topic is derived from the collector name.

 > **Note:** The idea here is that it is `easy` to create a new collector and re-build the binary.